google/osdfir-infrastructure/docs/installing-on-gke.md

 #### Using Timesketch

-To learn more about using Timesketch check out the [User Guide](https://timesketch.org/guides/user/sketch-overview/).
+To learn more about using Timesketch in detail check out the [user guide](https://timesketch.org/guides/user/sketch-overview/).

 #### Searching for IoCs with Yeti